Guide to choosing a supplier

 Service

 Ensure that working with the supplier will not become more difficult as your company grows.
-It is important to share your own numbers and forecast with them.
-Suppliers with extensive knowledge of market conditions and contemporary issues impacting your business can be very valuable in helping small companies find a way to sustained financial success.
-Find out from other customers whether the supplier takes extra measures to satisfy their customers, for example after-hours accessibility, training or inventory support.
+It is important to share your own numbers and forecasts with them.
+Suppliers with extensive knowledge of market conditions and contemporary issues impacting your business can be very valuable in helping small companies find a way to sustain financial success.
+Find out from other customers whether the supplier takes extra measures to satisfy their customers, for example, after-hours accessibility, training, or inventory support.

 Reliability